 Duty of Care

-It is import to know what the Duty of Care is when it comes to working in and around Australia’s infrastructure networks and assets.
+It is important to know what the Duty of Care is when it comes to working in and around Australia’s infrastructure networks and assets.

 Below are a set of Guidelines that should be observed:

 - A Dial Before You Dig enquiry must be lodged at least two business days prior to starting any excavation or work site project.

 - All plans from registered Members, as noted on the cover sheet, have been received and must be on-site at the project location.

 - Ensure all worker(s) onsite understand the instructions from affected assets before work commences.